-This program is designed for those who are interested in clinical practice at the master’s level.
+This program is designed for those who are interested in clinical counseling practice at the master’s level.
 In Illinois (and in many other states), completion of this program qualifies graduates to apply for licensure as a professional counselor (LPC and, later, LCPC).
-In addition, the program is recognized by the National Board of Certified Counselors.
-Its graduates qualify to apply for the National Certified Counselor (NCC) credential.
-This is a 60 semester-hour program that provides broad-based training in psychological assessment and intervention as well as in the theory and research that supports these practices.
-This program also provides appropriate preparation for those wishing to apply to PsyD and PhD programs in clinical psychology.
+This is a 60-semester-hour program that provides broad-based training in counseling assessment and intervention as well as in the theory and research that supports these practices.
+This program also provides appropriate preparation for those wishing to apply to PsyD and PhD programs in clinical or counseling psychology.
 Those planning to apply to PhD programs should ensure that they secure research experience within the program while they pursue their MA degree.

 The curriculum of the Clinical Psychology (Counseling Practice) satisfies the educational requirements for the professional counselor and clinical professional counselor licenses in Illinois, Roosevelt’s home state, and in many other states.
-Students are urged to check with the Board that oversees these licenses in the state in which they intend to practice after completing the degree to ensure that this curriculum satisfies the state’s requirements.
-(An index of State Licensing Boards can be found by visiting the National Board for Certified Counselors at this web address: www.nbcc.org/directory.)
+Students are urged to check with the board that oversees these licenses in the state in which they intend to practice after completing the degree to ensure that this curriculum satisfies the state’s requirements.
+(An index of State Licensing Boards can be found by visiting the National Board for Certified Counselors by clicking here.)

-Time Limit: Students are allowed six years in which to complete the MA degree and only courses completed within six years of the time the student enters the program will be counted toward the degree.
+Time limit: Students are allowed six years in which to complete the MA degree and only courses completed within six years from the time the student enters the program will be counted toward the degree.

-Applicants must meet the graduate admission requirements of the University as detailed in the Policies and Procedures section of this catalog and have completed at least 18 semester hours in psychology at the undergraduate level with at least a 3.0 (B) average.
+Applicants must meet the graduate admission requirements of the university, as detailed in the Policies and Procedures section of the university web site, and have completed at least 18 semester hours in psychology at the undergraduate level with at least a 3.0 (B) average.
 Undergraduate courses must include general psychology, abnormal psychology, introductory statistics, research methods, theories of personality, and one junior/senior level undergraduate course.

-Given the time demands of the practicum experience, it is never possible for a student to maintain full-time employment during the semesters in which practicum is completed.
+Given the time demands of the internship experience, it is never possible for a student to maintain full-time employment during the semesters in which internship is completed.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500